 The Demaree method is a popular method of swarm prevention invented by American George Demaree who published the details in the American Bee Journal in the late 1800s.
-It involves rearranging the boxes vertically before the signs of swarming occur.
+It involves rearranging the boxes vertically before the signs of swarming occurs.

 The idea behind the Demaree method, as with other swarm prevention models, is to separate the queen and the forager bees from most of the nursery bees.

-As a result of this separation, the forager bees will believe the colony has swarmed because of the reduction in number of the nursery bees – and the nursery bees will think the colony has swarmed because of the reduction in number of the forager bees.
+As a result of this separation, the forager bees will believe the colony has swarmed because of the reduction in the number of the nursery bees – and the nursery bees will think the colony has swarmed because of the reduction in the number of the forager bees.

 In effect, the queen and the colony have been ‘tricked’ into thinking that swarming has already taken place because congestion has been reduced, creating plenty of room for the queen to lay eggs.

 The method is best applied when, after you examine your hive, you find that seven out of eight frames are full of brood, with bees covering most of the frames.
 When checking your hive, you should also look for any queen cells and remove them.

 Here are the basic steps of the Demaree method:

 - Remove the brood box from the base of the hive and put it carefully to one side.